When is an application needed?

 How do I make a works to trees application?

-An application can be submitted on-line using the Planning Portal or you can download the application form and guidance notes:
+An application can be submitted on-line using the Planning Portal.
+For tree works in a conservation area or a TCA/TPO the application cost is free.

 You need to provide an accurate and detailed description of the proposed works and to indicate the extent of any intended pruning.
 Pruning is often expressed in terms of percentage crown reduction and/or thinning.
 If other works are proposed, such as crown lifting, pollarding and reduction in length of specific branches, it is important to indicate the extent of these works.
 The full reasons for wanting to carry out tree works need to be provided and broad statements such as ‘in the interests of good arboricultural practice’ are unlikely to be sufficient.
 If it is alleged that trees are hazardous or causing damage to property, any supporting evidence should be included with the application.